barrycarter/bcapps/README-projects.txt

 ====================================================================

-Title: Find formula for geodesic minimum distance to given point
+Title: Find formula for geodesic (great circle) minimum distance to given point

 Description: Find the minimum distance between a given geodesic and a given point on the sphere, and also the point on the geodesic where